graciemzhang/HL22_GZwork/README.md

 **annotation_cleaning**: Contains all scripts and files concerning the processing of any behavior annotations.
 >***consolidating_annotations_df.ipynb***

 Puts all behavioral annotations into the optical flow dataframe.
-Built off of the work done in ***resolution_annotations***.
+Built off of the work done in ***resolution_annotations.ipynb***.

 >***resolution_annotations.ipynb***